swathipabboju/CraveCrafters/README.md

 # CraveCrafters

-# Food Delivery App UI Implementation
+## Food Delivery App UI Implementation

-This repository contains my implementation of a Food Delivery App UI in Flutter, inspired by the design on Dribbble.
+This repository contains my implementation of a Food Delivery App named CraveCrafters UI in Flutter, inspired by the design on Dribbble.
 The primary goal of this project is to recreate the given UI as closely as possible and demonstrate skills in Flutter development.

 ## Problem Statement

 The app includes the following features:

 - Home screen with a horizontal list of food categories.
 - List of food items.
 - Food item details displayed in a bottom sheet.
 - Cart screen to view items added to the cart.

 All states are managed locally without external API integration.

 ## Features